marcominerva/customvision-trainer/README.md

 # Custom Vision Service Trainer
-A small application that allows to automatically upload and  tag images for Custom Vision Service
+A small application that allows to automatically upload and  tag images for Custom Vision Service.

 | Parameter | Short Version | Long Version |
 | ------ | ------ | ------ |